mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Over time, a few different techniques have been used to facilitate decentralization of Internet protocols.
 The subsection below examine some of these techniques, along with their limitations.

-None of them is a panacea; it is not possible to completely remove all forms of consolidation risk from protocols that, at their heart, require agreement between multiple parties.
+None of them is a panacea; it is not possible to completely remove all forms of centralization from protocols that, at their heart, require agreement between multiple parties.
 However, when performed properly, decentralization might produce an outcome where that risk is understood, acceptable, and, where possible and appropriate, mitigated.

-Notably, decentralization does not require that provision of a function need be distributed in a particular fashion, or to a particular degree.
-For example, the Domain Name System {{?RFC1035}} is widely agreed to have acceptable consolidation risk, despite it being provided by a limited set of entities.
+There is also no "correct" way to decentralize; it does not require that provision of a function need be distributed in a particular fashion, or to a particular degree.
+For example, the Domain Name System {{?RFC1035}} is widely agreed to have an acceptable form of centralization, despite it being provided by a limited set of entities.

 ### Federation {#federation}

-A common technique for addressing consolidation in Internet protocols is federation -- designing them in such a way that new instances of a function are easy to create and can maintain interoperability and connectivity with other instances.
+A common technique for addressing centralization in Internet protocols is federation -- designing them in such a way that new instances of a function are easy to create and can maintain interoperability and connectivity with other instances.

-For example, SMTP {{?RFC5321}} is the basis of the e-mail suite of protocols, which has two functions that have consolidation risk:
+For example, SMTP {{?RFC5321}} is the basis of the e-mail suite of protocols, which has two functions that exhibit centralization:

 1. Giving each user a globally unique address, and
 2. Routing messages to the user, even when they change network locations or become disconnected for long periods of time.

-E-mail reuses DNS to help mitigate the first risk.
+E-mail reuses DNS to help mitigate the first.
 To mitigate the second, it defines a specific role for routing users' messages, the Message Transfer Agent (MTA).
 By allowing anyone to deploy an MTA and defining rules for interconnecting them, the protocol's users avoid a requirement for a single central router.

 Users can (and often do) choose to delegate that role to someone else, or run their own MTA.
-However, running your own mail server has become difficult, because of the likelihood of a small MTA being classified as a spam source.
+However, many now consider running a personal MTA to be impractical, because of the likelihood of a small MTA being classified as a spam source.
 Because large MTA operators are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, concentrating the protocol’s operation (see {{indirect}}).

 Another example of a federated Internet protocol is XMPP {{?RFC6120}}, supporting "instant messaging" and similar functionality.
 Like e-mail, it reuses DNS for naming and requires federation to facilitate rendezvous of users from different systems.